-The discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+The discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 The preparation of these consolidated financial statements requires management to make estimates and judgments that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, as well as revenue and expenses during the reporting periods.
 We evaluate our estimates and judgments on an ongoing basis.
 We base our estimates on historical experience and on various other factors we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities.
-However, the economic uncertainty in the current environment caused by the COVID-19 pandemic could limit our ability to accurately make and evaluate our estimates and judgments.
+The economic uncertainty in the current environment however, could limit our ability to accurately make and evaluate our estimates and judgments.
 Actual results could therefore differ materially from those estimates if actual conditions differ from our assumptions.

 All of our significant accounting policies and methods used in the preparation of our consolidated financial statements are described in Note 1, The Company and its Significant Accounting Policies, to the consolidated financial statements.
 The methods, estimates and judgments that we use in applying our accounting policies require us to make difficult and subjective judgments, often as a result of the need to make estimates regarding matters that are inherently uncertain.
-Management believes the critical accounting policies and estimates are those related to revenue recognition, assessment of recoverability of goodwill, valuation of inventories, convertible notes, impairment of investments and allowance for credit losses.
+Management believes the critical accounting policies and estimates are those related to revenue recognition and the assessment of standalone selling price ("SSP"), allowance for credit losses, valuation of inventories, and the valuation of equity method investments.